Jukebox History 1952-1998

 few of the minor American productions in the early fifties can be added here.

-Alfred, Harold, and Arnold Ristau had been active in
+Alfred G., Harold W., and Arnold E. Ristau had been active in the very early

 Again in 1950 through 1954 they tried to find a market for small inexpensive